23 Best Breeds of Rabbit Price in India

 Harlequin Rabbit

-There are two kinds of Harlequin Rabbit including the Magpie Rabbit and the Japanese Harlequin Rabbit.
-The magpie harlequin rabbit comes in white color and usually has a combination of white with black, blue, chocolate, or lilac.
-However, the colors of the Japanese Harlequin Rabbit are mostly orange mixed with lilac, blue, chocolate, or black.
-Moreover, the distinctive body marking has different patterns including bars, bands, or both.
+There are two kinds of Harlequin Rabbit: the Magpie Rabbit and the Japanese Harlequin Rabbit.
+The magpie harlequin rabbit comes in white colour and usually has a combination of white with black, blue, chocolate, or lilac.
+However, the colours of the Japanese Harlequin Rabbit are mostly orange mixed with lilac, blue, chocolate, or black.
+Moreover, the distinctive body marking has different patterns, including bars, bands, and more.
 Both rabbit breeds are medium-sized with round heads and medium ears.

 Harlequin Rabbit